BlenderVR/manual/manual/installation/development.rst

   $ cd $INSTALL_DIR
   $ svn checkout https://github.com/BlenderVR/samples/trunk samples

+where $INSTALL_DIR is the root BlenderVR folder (see the `Install BlenderVR <installation.html#folder-structure>`_ page for more details).

-Or for an individual sample folder:
+Alternatively, to fetch an individual sample folder, you can use:

 .. code-block:: bash